futtta/autoptimize/readme.txt

 = Revolution Slider is broken! =

-You can fix this by adding `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusion (this is excluded in the default configuration).
+Make sure `js/jquery/jquery.js` is in the comma-separated list of JS optimization exclusions (this is excluded in the default configuration).

 = I'm getting "jQuery is not defined" errors =

-In that case you have un-aggregated JavaScript that requires jQuery to be loaded, so you'll have to either aggregate that JavaScript (ticking the "also aggregate inline JS"-option) or add `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusions.
+In that case you have un-aggregated JavaScript that requires jQuery to be loaded, so you'll have to add `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusions.

 = My Autoptimized CSS/ JS is broken after upgrading from 2.1 to 2.2! =